 This evergreen aloe is happy in the sun.
 It occurs from the Cape, Kwazulu Natal, Free State and Lesotho.
 It was first utilised and painted on rocks by the Khoi.
 The beautiful orange-red flowers occur in winter and attract birds and butterflies and children who suck the nectar which is said to be narcotic.
-It is single-stemmed and is quite dramatic in flower.
+It is single-stemmed, grows to 3 meters and is quite dramatic in flower.
 This Aloe was first introduced to Europe in 1700.
 It is medicinal and the healing sap is exported for the medicine trade.
 The dried sap has been exported since 1760 It is used as a laxative and to treat arthritis, hypertension and stress.
 It is also used in hair and skin cream products.
 It is often used as a skin lightening gel.
 It is rich in amino acids and minerals.
 Don't use this medicine during pregnancy.
 The leaf sap is used to treat burns.
 The chopped leaves and a bucket of wild rosemary and khaki bos are left over night to steep in boiling water and this water is used to bath dogs as a tick repellent.
 The leaves are browsed while the flowers are enjoyed by monkeys and baboon.
 They are also made into a delicious jam which is similar to watermelon jam.
 It is used in a rockery but is very slow growing.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.